gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 This is a genetic programming based computational framework for constructing Evolution-COnstructed (ECO) features for object detection.
 This method was initially proposed by __Lillywhite et al. (2013)__ and extended by __Zayyan et al. (2018)__.

-Genetic programming provides an efficient way to combine specialized basic image feature filters to build a more complex image feature extractors.
-The compound feature extractors can be used for training weak classifiers such as perceptron, SVM, ANN etc. which can then be boosted to a stronger classifer.
+Genetic programming using evolutionary strategy to combine the basic image feature filters and select the sub-region of an image for feature extraction.
+The compound feature extractor can be used for training weak classifiers such as perceptron, SVM, ANN etc., which can be further boosted into a stronger classifer.

 ## How does it work?

 ### Some key objects in this framework:

 __Creature__: Creature is the basic ECO feature extraction unit.
-Creatures are constructed with randomly generated feature filters, and randomly generated coordinates for cropping an image.
-They are able to crop the input image and apply compound features on the subimage to extract the image features.
-Creatures can be trained with perceptron/SVN/etc. so that they will become a weak classifier.
-Here, the creature was implemented as an python object class.
-The field contains variables such as feature filter functions (chromosomes), cropping coordinates, weights, confusion matrix, etc so that it will be capable of provide essenstial computational functions.
+Creatures are constructed with randomly generated feature filters, and randomly generated coordinates for cropping the image.
+They are able to crop the input image and apply combined features on the imge subregion to extract local features.
+Creatures can be trained with perceptron/SVM/etc. as weak classifiers.

-__Chromosomes__: A chromosome is a list of image feature extractors.
+__Chromosomes__: A chromosome is a sequence of image feature filters.

 __Generation__: A generation is a batch of creatures, e.g. 500 randomly generated creatures.